Perry Farrell: 1981–1991: Psi Com and founding Jane's Addiction

-1992–1999: Porno for Pyros, solo music & Jane's Addiction reunion
+1992–1999: Porno for Pyros, solo music and Jane's Addiction reunion

 Shortly after Jane's Addiction split up, Farrell and drummer Stephen Perkins formed Porno for Pyros.
 Guitarist Peter DiStefano and bass player Martyn LeNoble completed the original four members of the band.
 Porno for Pyros undertook a huge North American tour in 1992, prior to the release of their eponymous first album.
 The album was eventually released in 1993, with demand for new music from the band pushing the album to the No. 3 position on the Billboard top 200 list.
 The video for the album's second single, "Pets", received heavy airplay on MTV.
 Following the album's release, Porno for Pyros continued a heavy touring schedule, including an appearance at Woodstock '94 along with a cameo on HBO's The Larry Sanders Show.
 Unlike the relatively straight-ahead rock shows that were the hallmark of live Jane's Addiction, Porno for Pyros live shows relied heavily on props and special effects (including pyrotechnics).

 In 1997, Jane's Addiction reformed for a brief reunion tour with Flea replacing Avery on bass.
 Kicking off his solo career, Farrell released rev in 1999, a compilation featuring songs from his previous two bands as well as two new solo songs.